lenaromanenko/markov_simulation/README.md

 ## Markov Simulation

-This project simulates a customer behaviour in a supermarket based on Markov Chain.
+This project simulates a customer behavior in a supermarket based on Markov Chain.
 The project has been developed in collaboration with
 <a href="https://github.com/ai-aksoyoglu">@ai-aksoyoglu</a>, <a href="https://github.com/AlphanAksoyoglu">@AlphanAksoyoglu</a> and <a href="https://github.com/pavrmk">@pavrmk</a> and involves the following steps:

 ### 1. Exploring the data (includes pandas wrangling)